JCDC0/AIRP/README.md

     *   **Retry**: Regenerate the response (available on the latest exchange).
     *   **Delete**: Remove the message from the history.
 *   **Model Identification**: The specific model used to generate a response is displayed in a tag above the AI's message bubble.
+*   **Zoom & Pan**: **Pinch-to-zoom** anywhere on the chat history to get a closer look at text or images.
+When zoomed in, an animated button will appear in the top-right corner, allowing you to instantly reset the view to its default position.

 ### Model Selection (Right Drawer)
 Slide from the **right** edge or tap the **Settings** icon.